-Burning oil, gas and coal to produce heat, motion and electricity helped us accomplish a miraculous progress.
+Burning oil, gas, and coal to produce heat, motion, and electricity helped us accomplish miraculous progress.
 Today, fossil fuels have a bad reputation of heating up the planet and polluting the air.
 The costs of harvesting energy from fossil sources are rising for several reasons.

 - Pumping crude oil in the traditional, on-shore way has been declining.
 Due to the increasingly expensive technology required to pump crude oil from the seabed or ever deeper on-shore wells and increasing sensitivity to environmental issues, the costs of oil production have reached up to $50/barrel.
 While global crude oil reserves, according to some reports, will likely last for decades, crude oil prices will steeply rise in the long term.
 A similar argument applies to natural gas.